 Two types of learners can use this series.

 - Self-learners are individuals attempting learn on their own.
 If you are a self-learner, please strive to maintain a positive attitude and accurate self-assessment.

 - Guided-learners are students under the guidance of a teacher.
 If you are a guided-learner, please play the duet exercises and compositions with your teacher in place of the play-along recordings.
 Teachers are encouraged to make assessments and further recommendations.

 This series is designed for a variety of learners in a variety of contexts.
 As a result, some content is available in several forms.

-- Theoretical information exists in a video and in written form at the beginning of each unit in the method book.
-I advise to learn from the video and use the text as a reference.
+- Theoretical information exists in video and written form at the beginning of each unit.
+I advise you to learn from the video and use the text as a reference.

-- Audio files for the play-along exercises and compositions can be accessed as downloadable MP3s in the Appendix (forthcoming) and as embedded files at the end of each unit.
-(I may include a scrolling video of the score!)
+- Audio files of the play-along exercises and compositions can be accessed at end of each unit and as a downloadable collection in the Appendix.